-Many clinical sites require a CORI and/or drug testing before a student is allowed to work with patients.
-The Clinical Compliance Coordinator will assist students in getting these done through the online records portal, Complio.
-The reports or letters of attestation may be sent to a student's clinical site upon request.
+Many clinical sites require a CORI and/or drug testing before a student is allowed to work with patients, and as such, the DPT Program requires all students to obtain a CORI at the start of the program, using the ADB Complio records system.
+The DPT Clinical Compliance Coordinator. will assist students in getting these done properly through the online portal.
+Copies of these actual reports or letters of attestation may be sent to a student's clinical site upon request for either their Integrated or full-time Clinical Education courses.

-The Clinical Compliance Coordinator oversees the CORI reports and informs the Program Director and the DCE that they have been processed and are negative.
-If the report is positive (indicating a history of criminal infraction for which the student was found guilty), the DCE will be informed and will meet directly with the student to discuss the effect this will have on clinical education courses and site selection.
-While many clinical sites have not provided specific information about the timing and results of the investigation, students should assume that a positive result of any kind will mean that he/she will not be allowed to practice in any environment that requires a background check.
+The DPT Clinical Compliance Coordinator, working with the OCPC Clinical Case Manager oversees the CORI reports and informs the Program Director and the DCE that they have been processed and are negative for any 'red flags'.
+If the report is positive (indicating a history of criminal infraction for which the student was found guilty), the Clinical Case Manager will inform the Program Director and the DCE and will communicate directly with the student to discuss the effect this may have on clinical education courses and site selection.
+Regardless of the type of infraction, timing and results of the investigation, students should assume that a positive result of any kind will mean that he/she will not be allowed to practice in any healthcare environment that requires a CORI.
+Likewise, all students will also be required to get a 12-panel Drug Test at the start of the program, and the same protocols for positive test results will also apply.

-Students who have a criminal record prior to admission to the DPT Program (or are convicted of a crime while enrolled) must inform the DPT Program as soon as possible after admission, and preferably before the start of the program.
+Students who have a criminal record prior to admission to the DPT Program (or are convicted of a crime while enrolled) must inform the OCPC Clinical Case Manager as soon as possible after admission, and preferably before the start of the program.
 The presence of a criminal record may allow a site to reject the affiliation offer to the student for Integrated and/or full-time clinical experiences and thereby halt the student's progression in the program, preventing ability to graduate and find both licensure and employment after graduation.
 The UConn DPT program is not responsible for students who are not fully cleared to perform Integrated and/or full-time clinical experiences (thereby preventing fulfillment of requirements for graduation) because of a disclosed or undisclosed criminal offense.